hyosung11/Launch-School/Courses/journal.md

 10:59 Doing another study session with Michael in a moment.

 17:20 The study session with Deepak was good.
 He's good.
 I need to keep practicing.

+## 20220205 토요일

+15:23 There's definitely going to be a merge conflict because there's info on my iMac that's not here.